hskAlena/EXOT/README.md

 # EXOT

 ## Update
+Sorry for the delay.
-The dataset RMOT-223 will be released in October, 2023.
+The RMOT-223 dataset will be released in January, 2024.
+Currently working on other projects...